stathissideris/dali/doc/layout.md

 ```
 ![](https://rawgit.com/stathissideris/dali/master/examples/output/distribute1.svg)

-The exact distance between the centers is determined by the widest or
+In this example, no `:position` parameter was defined, so the whole
-tallest element (depending on the direction) and also the gap
+layout happened in relation to the position of the first element.

-parameter.
-The distribute layout also supports the 4 directions
+The exact distance between the centers is determined by the *widest*
-supported by stack.
+or the *tallest* element (depending on the direction) and also by the

-Layouts can also be nested within each other.
-The deepest layouts are
+`:gap` parameter.
+The `dali/distribute` layout also supports the 4
-resolved first and then they may be moved by their parents.
+directions supported by stack.

 ### Align